Appsterdam/open/resources/FreeWorkspace.md

 24-hour access is available.
 Ask A Lab about it: info@codum.nl

-See [this map](https://github.com/Appsterdam/open/blob/master/resources/maps/AppsterdamHQ.geoJSON) for ferry and HQ location.

 ### Parking

 * Free parking is available in the area behind the building ([blue zone](http://www.noord.amsterdam.nl/wonen/parkeren-verkeer/parkeren/parkeren-blauwe-zone/)) for a maximum of 2.5 hours.
 Monday to Sunday 09:00-23:00.
 * Paid parking is available at the [EYE Film Museum](http://www.eyefilm.nl/bezoek/contact-en-route).
 For GPS, navigate to **Tolhuisweg 5**.
 Rate = €1 per half hour.
 * Parking on the Overhoeksplein is not allowed, access to cars is for loading and unloading only.
 A Lab is investigating the possibility for permits at the parking lots.

 ### Nearby